HentaiConnoisseur/RailMob/Attributes.md

 #### RegistryItem
 * Input Type: String
 * The input value must match an ItemStack in the ItemRegistry.
 To register an item, use /itemregistry or /ir in-game.

+### SplitAttribute

+When a Custom Monster dies with this Attribute, that Custom Monster will split, like a slime, into another Custom Monster.
+The spawned Custom Monsters are sent into various directions relative to the killed Custom Monster.

+Because Custom Monsters do not store an EntityType, like Zombie, you must specify it yourself.

+Note: The spawned Custom Monsters will ignore the input Custom Monster's conditions.

+## MobType
+* The Custom Monster to split into.
+## BaseAmount (*)
+* The amount of the specified Custom Monster to spawn.
+## EntityType
+* The spawned Custom Monsters EntityType